fermyon/developer/content/cloud/faq.md

 ## Quota Limits

-The following are the service limits of the Fermyon Cloud (Starter tier)
+The following are the service limits of the Fermyon Cloud (Starter tier, which you can learn more about [here](https://www.fermyon.com/pricing)):

 | | Starter Plan | Growth Plan | Enterprise Plan
 |-----|-----|-----|-----|